ozkary/ozkary.github.io/dep-book/chapters/02-introduction.md

 # Preface

-## About the Author

-Oscar D Garcia is passionate technologist and principal software engineer with over 25 years of experience with a proven track record in leading the development of innovative and scalable cloud solutions across diverse industries.
-Oscar's professional focus has been writing enterprise solutions using technologies like Python, .NET (C#, VB), JavaScript, TypeScript, SQL, Visual Studio, GitHub among others.

-When it comes to Data Engineering for Big Data use cases, Oscar has a wide broad experience using data platform technologies hosted on the cloud.
-From on-premises Oracle and SQL Server relational systems to cloud based data warehouse platforms like AWS Redshift and Google BigQuery as well as data lakes, pipelines and orchestration tools.
-His expertise start from the concept of the solution, to the design, architecture, implementation and delivery to production environments with security and operation specifications in mind.

-Beyond code, Oscar actively contribute to the tech community as a leader of the Google Developer Group in Broward County, FL, and a recipient of five Microsoft MVP awards.
-He maintains and constantly writes articles on the latest technology on his blog at ozkary.com, and he publishes technology videos on YouTube at youtube.com/@ozkary.
-Oscar thrives in collaborative environments and is eager to leverage his experience and passion to contribute the technical communities around the world.
-You can contact Oscar at Twitter @ozkary.

 ## How it all started

 I started my career in data by learning and doing database design using Power Designer for Data Architects by Sybase, which is now own by SAP.
 This was a great tool that taught me how to build relational logical and physical database models using Oracle as the database system.
 The trend back then was to model both the software and databases using Unified Modeling Language (UML).
 In those days, my focus was to write apps in C++ for remote devices, use by police and emergency systems, that communicated over radio networks using Motorola Technology.
 No, there was no data nor WIFi networks back then, so the data transaction had to be very small.